 Addiction to Adderall symptoms can be both physical and mental.
-The biggest sign one has developed addiction to Adderall symptoms is hyperactivity.
+The biggest sign one has developed an addiction to Adderall symptoms is hyperactivity.
 If you notice someone has manic behaviors, such as not eating or sleeping, or is hostile and aggravated a lot, they may be in the midst of an Adderall addiction.
-Some other addiction to Adderall symptoms are: Nervousness, uncontrollable shaking or seizures, headache, insomnia or restlessness, loss of appetite / weight loss, nausea, stomach pain, dry mouth, diarrhea, and constipation are all signs of an addiction to Adderall symptoms.
+Some other addictions to Adderall symptoms are: Nervousness, uncontrollable shaking or seizures, headache, insomnia or restlessness, loss of appetite / weight loss, nausea, stomach pain, dry mouth, diarrhea, and constipation are all signs of an addiction to Adderall symptoms.
 (3)

 Adderall Addiction Among College Students